jeanctech/git-notes/Readme.md

 ##

-#### You can support my work by making a "☆ Star" in the repo or nominate me for a "GitHub Star".
+#### You can support my work by creating a "☆ Star" in the repository or by nominating me for a "GitHub Star".
 Thank you!

 [![GitHub Star](https://img.shields.io/badge/GitHub-Nominar_a_star-yellow?style=for-the-badge&logo=github&logoColor=white&labelColor=101010)](https://stars.github.com/nominate/)